-The difficulty in applying data-driven methods such as Refs.
-[41,49] to empirically identified model error phenomena such as El Niño is that it is extremely difficult for the modeler to completely isolate the model error phenomena.
-A trivial example that illustrates this difficulty is that the El Niño indices contain seasonal variations that are not part of the model error (these are empirically removed by computing the monthly anomalies).
-Of course, even if the seasonality could be perfectly removed, many other aspects of the posserved El Niño index are likely to be artifacts of the projection from a high-dimensional chaotic dynamical system to a one-dimensional time series [15].
-As a result, we expect that the observed data contain a dominant dynamical component that is possible to probabilistically forecast, and this dominant component is the target that the modeler is hoping to explain.
-However, the observed data also contain unpredictable "noise" components that result from the projection of the high-dimensional dynamics, and are nonlinearly intertwined with the dominant dynamical component that we are interested in.
-This common scenario is the perfect context for application of the Kalman-Takens filter to remove the unpredictable noise component of the time series.
-This will allow a method such as the diffusion forecast to be trained on a cleaner time series that is more focused on the desired feature.
+The difficulty in applying data-driven methods such as [41, 49] to empirically identified model error phenomena such as El Niño is that it is extremely difficult for the modeler to completely isolate the model error phenomena.
+A trivial example which illustrates this difficulty is that the El Niño indices contain seasonal variations which are not part of the model error (these are empirically removed by computing the monthly anomalies).
+Of course, even if the seasonality could be perfectly removed, many other aspects of the observed El Niño index are likely to be artifacts of the projection from a high-dimensional chaotic dynamical system to a 1-dimensional time series [15].
+As a result, we expect that the observed data contains a dominant dynamical component which is possible to probabilistically forecast, and this dominant component is the target that the modeler is hoping to explain.
+However, the observed data also contains unpredictable 'noise' components which result from the projection of the high-dimensional dynamics, and are nonlinearly intertwined with the dominant dynamical component that we are interested in.
+This common scenario is the perfect context for application of the Kalman-Takens filter to remove the unpredictable 'noise' component of the time series.
+This will allow a method such as the diffusion forecast to be trained on a cleaner time series which is more focused on the desired feature.

-To demonstrate this, we examine the filter-forecast problem in the context of the El Niño 3.4 index which was also used in Ref.
-[41].
-We use historical data from January 1950 to December 1999 to build our nonparametric forecast.
-Prior to building the diffusion forecast model, we first filter the data using the Kalman-Takens method with d = 9, five neighbors, and Q and R noise covariance matrices tuned for optimal performance.
+To demonstrate this we examined the filter-forecast problem in the context of the El Niño 3.4 index which was also used in [41].
+We used historical data from January 1950 to December 1999 to build our nonparametric forecast.
+Prior to building the diffusion forecast model, we first filter the data using the Kalman-Takens method with d = 9, 5 neighbors and Q and R noise covariance matrices tuned for optimal performance.
 Figure 9 compares the 14-month diffusion forecast using the filtered training data (solid red curve) to the true value of the El Niño index at the corresponding time (solid black curve).
-We note that our predictions follow the same general pattern of the true trajectory.
-However, our real interest is in determining if use of the Kalman-Takens filter results in any improvement in forecasting capability.
-In Fig. 10(a), we show the resulting forecast error and in Fig. 10(b) the forecast correlation of the diffusion forecast when the historical data are unfiltered (solid black curve) and filtered using the Kalman-Takens filter (solid red curve).
-We observe that denoising the time series using the Kalman-Takens filter improves the isolation of the predictable component of the El Niño 3.4 index as shown by the improved forecast skill of the diffusion forecast when trained on the denoised data.
+We note that our predictions follow the same general pat-